-- If the Ph.D. student began in the spring semester, the annual review clock begins in the next academic year. - If the student is certain to defend in the summer, the annual review for the last academic year may be skipped. - If the student is a part-time student who by the end of Spring will have completed 15 or less course hours, the annual review will begin in the next academic year.
+- If the Ph.D. student began in the spring semester, the annual review clock begins in the next academic year. - If the student is certain to defend in the summer, the annual review for the last academic year may be skipped but is still encouraged. - If the student is a part-time student who by the end of Spring will have completed 15 or fewer credit hours, the annual review will begin in the next academic year.

 The student will receive this annual assessment in writing.
 The instructions and the form for the annual evaluation can be found online (https://eng.famu.fsu.edu/cee/student/forms).
-With the permission of the dissertation advisor, the university representative may be excluded from the annual review until the student passes the prelim.
+With the permission of the dissertation advisor, the university representative may be excluded from the annual review until the preliminary exam.
+All the committee members, including the university representative, are expected to be present during the preliminary exam.